tent/tent.io/content/_faq.md

 transfer over automatically.

-### What does Tent do that existing social networks don't?
+### What can Tent users do that they could not on other social networks?

 Tent users can take their relationships--the users they follow and the users who follow them--and their content with them.
 Tent also lets them control their data, decide who